FaeBurns/ButterBoard/README.md

 ## Misc Info
 The default location for saves is `UserProfile/Documents/My Games/ButterBoard` <br>
 Example saves can be found in `Assets/Examples/Saves` <br>
-Any runtime exceptions will be displayed in the action history. if one occurs, please save and send the file for testing <br>
+Any runtime exceptions will be displayed in the action history. if one occurs, please save and send the file for testing. <br>